SkafteNicki/dtu_mlops/03_debuggin_and_visualization/readme.md

 ```

 For this exercise we have provided the solution in form of the script `vae_mnist_pytorch_profiler.py` where
-we have already implemented the Pytorch profiler in the script.
+we have already implemented the PyTorch profiler in the script.
 However, try to solve the exercise yourself!

 1. The documentation on the new profiler is sparse but take a look at this
    [blogpost](https://pytorch.org/blog/introducing-pytorch-profiler-the-new-and-improved-performance-tool/)